RahulTinku/Interview-questions/React/only_questions.md

 ```

-7. What is Hot Module Replacement?
+4. What is Hot Module Replacement?

+Hot Module Replacement (HMR) is a feature in React (via Webpack) that allows modules (like components, styles, etc.) to be updated without requiring a full page reload.
+This makes development faster by preserving the application state while making changes.

 8. What is the use of Parcel, Vite, Webpack?
 9. How does create-react-app work?